 The Apple Watch Series 6 is breathtaking - or at least it says a lot about your breathing.
 We're increasing VO2 max just thinking of seeing the new sensors (no fussy Force Touch) on this latest model, so let's start pumping blood by doing exercises in a very small space.
 Here is our step by step Apple Watch Series 6 teardown

 From the outward comparison of the Series 6(one on the right) with the Series 5(one on the left) we only see subtle differences, but that's what teardowns are for.
-Here are details we already know.
-New Apple Watch Series 6 has LTPO OLED Retina display optimized for always-on functionality (this time without Force Touch).
-It comes with new 64-bit dual-core Apple S6 SiP, updated sensor array measuring heart rate, ECG, and now blood oxygen levels.
+Here are subtleties we definitely know.
+New Apple Watch Series 6 has LTPO OLED Retina Display enhanced for consistently on usefulness (this time without Force Touch).
+It accompanies new 64-bit S6 SiP, refreshed sensor exhibit estimating pulse, ECG, and now blood oxygen levels.
 There are also compass, real-time altimeter, and water resistance to a depth of 50 meters.

 Underneath the new watchband, there is confirmation that this is indeed a new Apple Watch (model number A2376).
 On the other hand, the other band slot features nothing at all.

 The opening procedure of the new Apple Watch Series 6 is pretty similar to its previous ancestors.
 We opened it using only one sharp knife and procedure is pretty much the same as every Apple Watch.
 Only difference is now it opens like new iPhones to the side like a book, and now its even slightly easier due to absence of a Force Touch gasket.

 Lets disconnect new Series 6 battery!
 The connector is still right underneath the battery, flip it and disconnect it in order to remove it.

 The 44 mm Watch cell is rated at 1.17 Wh, a slight increase over the Series 5 but not quite at the level of the 1.3 Wh Galaxy Watch 3.